csprats/js-asteroids/README.md

 npm run dev
 ```

-Open the browser and play
+Open the browser and play!